-As much as we love the spring sunshine leading into summer, periods of little or no rain fall coupled with warmer temperatures can require owners to consider their horses diet differently in dry conditions.
+As much as we love enjoying the sunshine, periods of little or no rain fall coupled with warmer temperatures can require owners to consider their horses diet differently in dry conditions.

 Many horses rely on grass as their main forage source during the summer months as they have extended periods of time at grazing or live out.
 The pasture they normally graze on can become dehydrated which quickly impacts plant growth.

 The British weather is always unpredictable, so you never know how long a dry spell is going to last for.
 Here are some tips to make sure you’re prepared for the warm seasons and you keep your horses healthy.

 First of all, this is a general reminder that frequently changing your horse’s diet and introducing unfamiliar forage, grazing and feeds can increase the risk of health problems.
 It’s important to remember to always make any adjustments slowly and gradually allowing the hindgut to adapt.